MaskingTechnology/jitar/documentation/docs/introduction/quick-start.md

 ```

 ## What's next?

 Congratulations, you now know the basics of Jitar!
-Check out our tutorial on [building full-stack apps](../guides/build-a-full-stack-app) to continue learning on using Jitar for real-world applications.
+Check out the FUNDAMENTALS section for more information on the [building blocks](../fundamentals/building-blocks.md) for building applications and the [runtime services](../fundamentals/runtime-services.md) for running them.

-For more detailed information on the Jitar concepts you can check out the [fundamentals section](../fundamentals/overview.md).
+If you want to learn how to build great applications with Jitar, you can check out the [DEVELOP section](../develop/application-structure.md).

-If you're more interested in building and deploying great scalable applications, check out the [develop](../develop/application-structure) and [deploy](../deploy/segmentation) section.
+More information on the deploying Jitar applications can be found in the [DEPLOY section](../deploy/segmentation.md) section.